box/developer.box.com/guides/authentication/jwt/jwt-setup.md

 </Message>

-Once a Custom App is created leveraging Server Authentication with JWT, a key pair can be generated via the configuration tab within the [Developer Console][devconsole].
+Once a Platform App is created leveraging Server Authentication with JWT, a key pair can be generated via the configuration tab within the [Developer Console][devconsole].
 Alternatively, you can generate your own and supply Box with the public key.
 Regardless of the method you select,